souviksardar1/sardar-aks-e2e-workorder/README.md

 > docker-compose -f \\....\sardar-workorder\sardar-aks-e2e-workorder\Workorder\docker-compose.yml -f \\....\sardar-workorder\sardar-aks-e2e-workorder\Workorder\docker-compose.override.yml up -d

 -d is used to run in background (in detached mode)

+You can check if the status of the containers using below command.

+> docker ps

 ## 1. Local kubernetes Run::